Initiator-Z/VIdeo-Summariser/README.md

 # install dependcies
 pip install -r requirements.txt

-# Pytorch is optional for GPU accelerated version of the application
+# Pytorch and cuda is optional for GPU accelerated version of the application
 # follow the directions in: https://pytorch.org/get-started/locally/
 ```